 Article 2 Name, Seat, Fiscal Year, Public Benefit Status

-- The name of the Association shall be "Deutsche Forschungsgemeinschaft".
-Its seat shall be in Bonn.
-It shall be recorded in the Register of Associations.
-The fiscal year shall begin on 1 January and end on 31 December.
+(1) 1The name of the Association is “Deutsche Forschungsgemeinschaft” and its seat is in Bonn.
+2It is recorded in the Register of Associations.
+3The fiscal year begins on 1 January and ends on 31 December.

-- The DFG shall exclusively and directly pursue public-benefit purposes as defined in the tax-privileged purposes section of the German Fiscal Code (Abgabenordnung).
-The Association shall be nonprofit; it shall not primarily pursue its own economic interests.
+(2) 1The DFG pursues exclusively and directly public-benefit purposes as defined in the tax-privileged purposes section of the German Fiscal Code (Abgabenordnung).
+2The Association is non-profit; it does not primarily pursue its own economic interests.
 3Funds of the Association may only be used for purposes set forth in the Statutes.

-- Members as such shall not receive allocations from the funds of the Association.
-No person may gain personal benefit either through payments which do not conform to the objectives of the Association or through disproportionately high remuneration.
+(3) 1Members as such do not receive allocations from the funds of the Association.
+2No person may gain personal benefit either through payments which do not conform to the objectives of the Association or through disproportionately high remuneration.

 Article 3 Membership

-- The following may be admitted as members of the Association:
+(1) The following may be admitted as members of the Association: